StevenBlack/vocab/million-dollar-words.md

 ### susurrus
 This word often crops up in highly descriptive prose.
 It means a gentle whispering or rustling, such as the sound of tall grass blowing in the wind or dry leaves dancing along pavement on an autumn day.
-It's pronounced a bit like the sound it describes.
-See also sough.

 ### sybarite